sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 Validation should occur when the user navigates to the last tab, **Review + create**, with the following behavior
 * Display an error message at the top of the page using the error icon and the text "Validation failed.
 Required information is missing or not valid."
-* Mark each tab with an invalid field with a red dot after the tab name
+* Mark each tab which contains an invalid field with a red dot after the tab name

 Footer navigation